 Easy sourdough bread

 Introducing my beginner-friendly sourdough bread recipe!
-Using a mix of strong white, wholemeal flour and sourdough starter, this recipe makes the perfect loaf of sourdough bread that you’ll want to make again and again.
+Using a mix of strong white, wholemeal flour and sourdough starter, this recipe makes the perfect loaf of sourdough bread that has a custardy crumb and beautifully blistered crust.
+This is the only easy sourdough bread recipe you’ll need!

 So I recently got into sourdough, despite some of my earlier claims.
 I know, I know – “I don’t F with sourdough” is probably one of my more infamous lines.